azure-location

 Breaking big projects into smaller, specific goals also reduces mental effort.
 Instead of holding the entire project in your head, you only need to focus on one defined step at a time, making it easier to concentrate during a focus session.

-Tip 3: Use Rituals and Lighting to Signal Focus Mode
+Tip 3: Use Rituals and Lighting to Trigger Focus Mode

 You can use small rituals to signal to your brain it’s time to enter focus mode.
 For some people, this might be putting on headphones or making coffee.
 Another effective option is adjusting your workspace lighting.